skyflowapi/skyflow-iOS/README.md

 | **Skyflow** | PDB vault (v1 API) | `pod 'Skyflow'` / `Skyflow` | `import Skyflow` | [Skyflow/README.md](Skyflow/README.md) |
 | **SkyflowFlowVault** | Flow vault (v2 API, beta) | `pod 'SkyflowFlowVault'` / `SkyflowFlowVault` | `import SkyflowFlowVault` | [SkyflowFlowVault/README.md](SkyflowFlowVault/README.md) |

 Not sure which one you need?
-If you are an existing Skyflow iOS customer, stay on **Skyflow** — it is fully backward compatible. **SkyflowFlowVault** is for Flow vaults and includes the migration guide for moving from PDB to FlowDB.
+If you are an existing Skyflow iOS customer, stay on **Skyflow** — it is fully backward compatible. **SkyflowFlowVault** is for Flow vaults; if you are moving from a PDB vault, follow its [Upgrading from PDB to FlowDB](SkyflowFlowVault/README.md#upgrading-from-pdb-to-flowdb) migration guide.

 ## Repository layout